georgeflanagin/trueusersetup/README.md

 ## Consderations

-This system does save a great deal of space, and from the standpoing that many of files being served to the workstations are identical on Linux 8 and Linux 9, caching is improved because the NAS is aware when a file is identical, and just has two names.
+This system does save a great deal of space, and from the standpoing that many of files being served to the workstations are identical on Linux 8 and Linux 9, caching *on the NAS* is improved because the NAS is aware when a file is identical, and just has two names.
+The NAS has 32GB of RAM, and there are 290GB of files, so managing the cache efficiently is a very good idea.

-However, it is easy to think of the two directory hierarchies as being syncronized, and this is false.
-Adding *new* items to the 8/ directory or the 9/ directory will not automatically create a copy in the other hierarchy.
+However, it is easy to think of the two directory hierarchies as being "syncronized," and this is false.
+Adding *new* items to either the 8/ directory or the 9/ directory will not automatically create a copy in the other hierarchy.
 OTOH, edits to an existing file (examples: login scripts, module files) are visible in both directories because there is only one underlying file.